mosn/layotto/docs/en/start/istio/start.md

 ## 2. Preparation

-before start the demo，you must install some components as follows：
+before starting the demo，you must install some components as follows：
 1. [Docker Desktop](https://www.docker.com/products/docker-desktop)

    Download from the official website and install it.